nerdfiles/hypermedia-orientation/index.md

   simply unable to find a way out of their highly charged (if not necessarily regular or predictable) pulsations and processes – thus Birtwistle’s suggestion that their endings are, to an extent, arbitrary.</p>
-  <div><cite>Harrison’ s Clocks: a perspective on their Context, their Time,
+  <div><cite>Harrison's Clocks: a perspective on their Context, their Time,
       and their Mechanisms.<sup>[[harrison]]</cite></div>
 </blockquote>